Last updated on February 15th, 2021

 There are some excellent Wizard Cantrips to choose from during Character Creation, and I highly recommend Acid Splash, Dancing Lights and either Fire Bolt or Ray of Frost.
 Acid Splash has a small AoE effect, which is nice for hitting multiple enemies.
 Dancing Lights is great for creating Light so your party members who don’t have Darkvision can see and hit things more easily in dark places.
 And, Fire Bolt and Ray of Frost are just good at dealing damage.

 Arcane Recovery allows you once per day to recover either two Level 1 Spell Slots or one Level 2 Spell Slot in Early Access.
 So use this when you need to eek out another cast or two before Resting.
-It costs an Action, so try to do this outside of combat if possible.
+This can only be used outside of combat.

 Some Wizard Spells require Concentration in order to remain active.
 You can tell which these are because it will say on the Spell itself.
 Concentration can be broken if you cast another Spell that requires Concentration.
 So for example if you cast Witch Bolt on an enemy, but then you cast Protection From Good and Evil, you would stop “Concentrating” on Witch Bolt and begin Concentrating on Protection From Good and Evil.